HOW DIFFICULT IS THE EVEREST BASE CAMP TREK

 We have created this everest base camp trek itinerary to combine a mix of amazing cultural highlights with hiking through the Himalayas.
 We start by introducing to you to cultural diversity of Kathmandu by visiting ancient temples and stupas that are an integral from of the Nepalese people.
 The accommodation we use is right in the heart of colour and bustle of Thamel.
 Then the flight to Lukla.
-The quickest route into the Khumbu is by air from Kathmandu on a forty flight into hilltop village of Lukla.
+The quickest route into the Khumbu is by air from Kathmandu on a forty minute flight into Lukla.
 Throughout the trip you'll encounter the local Buddhist people reciting the mantra of "Om mani padme hum" which you will also see inscribed on endless mani walls.
-The trip is about 5-8hrs walking per day with some days being longer.
-Not only is the Base Camp close the worlds highest mountain (8,850m), Mt Everest, it is also home to the friendly Sherpa people, picturesque villages, colourful festivals and monasteries.
+The trip is about 5-8hours walking daily with some being longer.
+Not only is the basecamp of Everest close the worlds highest mountain (8,850m), Mt Everest, it is also home to the friendly Sherpa people, picturesque villages, colourful festivals and monasteries.

 Day-1: Arrive Kathmandu